 - Dominion Institute of Canada: he was the public speaker for this organization and gave numerous speeches.

 - Volunteer Sector Initiative of Citizenship & Immigration Canada (VSI of CIC): he was a delegate from Alberta Immigrant Sector of VSI of CIC Consultation.
 He served as a member of the Immigration Policy Committee.
 He worked on the committee for two years and presented his policy papers to National Conference of VSI in Calgary in October 2003.

-Every day, his compassion and zeal for the work of the Society and his volunteer work to help immigrants shone through.
-He had silently devoted an enormous part of his life to the betterment of others and deserved to be fully recognized for his contribution.
+Every day, his passion and zeal for the work of the Society and his volunteer work to help immigrants shone through.
+He silently devoted an enormous part of his life to the betterment of others and deserved to be fully recognized for his contribution.